This information will go to our Shared Lives carer recruitment team.

 We will look at your information identifying what area you live in and what assessor will be allocated to you.
 The assessor will either get in touch via email or phone call within a day or two to tell you more about Ategi Shared Lives and answer questions that you have.
 If you are still interested at this stage the assessment process will begin.

 This is an in-depth, formal process to ensure this is the right role for you.
-Your assessor will send you links to the portal so that you can provide information about yourself, your family and your home.
-At the end of each stage your assessor will be sent a link letting them know that you have completed that section.
-We will then read what you have written and ask questions if we needed.
+Your assessor will send you an application pack.
+Using this pack you can provide information about yourself, your family and your home.

 Once approved you will be matched with a Shared Lives coordinator who will guide and support you throughout your time as a Shared Lives carer.
 Your coordinator could be the same person who carried out the assessment or a different person.